galipcagan/cs311/README.md

 # CMPSC 311 #3 Tagline Devicer Driver
-	- The assignment consists of writing a device driver for the tagline device.
+The assignment consists of writing a device driver for the tagline device.
 The code translates tagline operations in to low-level disk operations.
-The code determinse how to store data on the disk in a way that allows later reads to be successfully completed.
+The code determines how to store data on the disk in a way that allows later reads to be successfully completed.
+It does multiblock read and writes, block-level redundancy and disk failure recovery.
 	- To Run: type in "make",following with "./tagline_sim -v short-workload.dat"